zulvkr/wbnuxtvuetify/README.md

 - CSS based responsiveness is only limited to spacing, display and typography.
 - JS based responsiveness is flexible, but it's verbose and always evaluate view port as 0 in server side.
 Need the page to be rehydrated to work.
 It may cause major layout shift when rehydrate.

+## Theme variant

+There is dark and light theme variant.
+The theme is controlled by `$vuetify.theme.dark: Boolean` global state, aliased `isDark` in some components.
+This state mutated directly by `ThemeSwitcher.vue`

+## Acknowledgement

+The design and the API is provided by wisatabook.com for a code challenge.